willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 **NOTE: These are not exactly the same thing according to Felipe Ribas.**

-The theory allows us to pick *any* particular response---we could choose any of the myriad solutions described by the general solution.
+The theorem allows us to pick *any* particular response---we could choose any of the myriad solutions described by the general solution.
 However...
 Ingenious part: We hunt for exactly one particular response, one that is relatively easy to find and has a nice real-world significance.
 Somewhere in the family of curves represented by the general solution you always find *the one* particular response that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
 You might say the forced response is one particular particular response.

 {% capture details %}
 What is meant by,